I. Statement of General Policy and Definitions

 III.
 “Complainant” means the person who submits a report or complaint alleging that a student violated this Student Conduct Code.
 If another member of the College community submits the report or charge on behalf of a student who believes that s/he has been a victim of another student’s misconduct, the student who believes s/he has been a victim will also be considered the “Complainant” for purposes of any rights afforded to a complainant under this Student Conduct Code.

 IV.
-“Vice President” means the Vice President of Student & Academic Services, and/or his/her delegate, designee, representative, or agent.
+“CAO” means the Chief Academic Officer, and/or his/her delegate, designee, representative, or agent.